 Places of Pilgrimage in Nepal

-Hindus and Buddhists worldwide, including from neighbouring India, come to pay homage to Nepal’s many places of pilgrimage.
-Besides the famous shrine of Pashupati and historical sites as Lumbini and Janakpur, several other popular pilgrim destinations reside in different parts of the country.
-While some are beautiful and intricately designed temples built by anonymous artisans of bygone days, other places are known for their fairs and festivals or are holy bathing spots revered by generations of worshipers.
-There are different Places of Pilgrimage in Nepal that easily fascinates religious tourists, nature lovers, and adventure seekers.
+Hindus and Buddhists worldwide, including many from neighbouring India, come to pay homage at Nepal’s numerous places of pilgrimage.
+Besides the famous shrine of Pashupati and the historical sites of Lumbini and Janakpur, several other popular pilgrimage destinations are scattered across the country.
+Some are beautiful and intricately designed temples built by anonymous artisans of bygone days, while others are renowned for their fairs and festivals or are holy bathing spots revered by generations of worshipers.

 Dolakha Bhimsen

 In the upper part of Dolakha Township lies the temple of Bhimeshwar, popularly known as Dolakha Bhimsen.
 The people of Dolakha regard Bhimeshwar as their supreme Lord.
 The roofless temple houses a Shiva Linga, underneath which is a holy pond.
-Fairs at this temple on such occasions as Bala Chaturdashi, Ram Navami, Chaitra-Ashtami and Bhima Ekadashi.
+Fairs are held at this temple on occasions such as Bala Chaturdashi, Ram Navami, Chaitra-Ashtami, and Bhima Ekadashi.
 During the Dashain festival, goats are sacrificed here.

-Approximately 200 meters from the Bhimeshwar temple is the temple of Tripurasundari, where devotees assemble during the festivals of Chaitrastami and Dashain.
-Only the priest of this temple is allowed a glimpse of the image enshrined within.
+Approximately 200 meters from the Bhimeshwar temple is the temple of Tripurasundari, where devotees gather during the festivals of Chaitrastami and Dashain.
+Only the priest of this temple is allowed to glimpse the image enshrined within.

 Devghat

-Devghat is a famous pilgrimage spot lying at the Kali Gandaki and Trisuli rivers.
-It lies just north of the jungle safari destination of Royal Chitwan National Park.
-During the Makar Sankranti festival in January, Hindu devotees gather to take holy dips in the river.
-There are several sacred and historical sites around Devghat which provide exciting side-trips: the Triveni temple and Balmiki Ashram where the great sage Balmiki had his retreat, the Someswar Kalika temple and fort, Pandavanagar where the protagonists of the Mahabharat once lived and the Kabilaspur fort built by the old kings of Palpa.
+Devghat is a famous pilgrimage spot located at the confluence of the Kali Gandaki and Trisuli rivers.
+It lies just north of the Royal Chitwan National Park, a popular jungle safari destination.
+During the Makar Sankranti festival in January, Hindu devotees gather here to take holy dips in the river.
+Several sacred and historical sites are nearby, offering exciting side-trips: the Triveni temple, Balmiki Ashram (where the sage Balmiki once retreated), Someswar Kalika temple and fort, Pandavanagar (the ancient dwelling of the Mahabharata protagonists), and Kabilaspur fort built by the old kings of Palpa.

 Kamala Maisthan

-Kamala Maisthan is one of the most important religious spots of the Sindhuli district and lies at the confluence of the Kamala and Gwang streams.
-Lying at an altitude of 610 meters above sea level, eleven kilometres from Sindhulimadi and jeep connects to Janakpur.
-On the first day of the Nepalese month of Magh (January-February), a grand fair is held at Kamala Maisthan.
-Thousands of pilgrims come to sacrifice goats and pigeons, after which they sing-song and dance throughout the night.
+Kamala Maisthan is one of the most important religious spots in the Sindhuli district, situated at the confluence of the Kamala and Gwang streams.
+Located at 610 meters above sea level and 11 kilometers from Sindhulimadi, it is accessible by jeep to Janakpur.
+On the first day of the Nepalese month of Magh (January–February), a grand fair is held here.
+Thousands of pilgrims come to sacrifice goats and pigeons, after which they sing and dance throughout the night.

 Dhanusha

-Some twenty kilometres northeast of Janakpur lies Dhanusha.
-As the legend runs, the Great Shiva Dhanu (the Great Bow of Lord Shiva), which was broken in pieces by Rama, the hero of the Ramayana epic, fell on this spot; the name Dhanusha is derived from the Great Dhanu or Bow.
-Every Sunday of the month of Magh, devotees take a dip in the holy waters and worship at this place.
-During the Ram Navami and Bibaha Panchami festivals, fairs are held at Dhanusha.
+About twenty kilometers northeast of Janakpur lies Dhanusha.
+According to legend, the Great Shiva Dhanu (the Great Bow of Lord Shiva), broken into pieces by Rama—the hero of the Ramayana epic—fell here.
+The name Dhanusha is derived from this bow.
+Every Sunday of the month of Magh, devotees take a dip in the holy waters and worship at this site.
+Fairs are held during Ram Navami and Bibaha Panchami festivals.

 Jaleshwar Mahadev

-The history of Jaleshwar Mahadev lies in the city of Jaleswar, the headquarters of the Janakpur zone.
-Jaleswar Mahadev is one of Nepal’s prominent places of pilgrimage and is popular in the Hindu epic Padma Purana.
-According to legend, a hermit named Jagadish arrived in the lonesome forest of Jaleshwar and had a dream in which he was directed to conduct excavations at the spot.
-By the plan, he began digging and soon found an image of Jaleshwar Mahadev.
-He then built a temple with some gold that he brought from Sunukhadagarh.
+Jaleshwar Mahadev is located in the city of Jaleswar, headquarters of the Janakpur zone.
+It is one of Nepal’s prominent pilgrimage sites, popular in the Hindu epic Padma Purana.
+Legend has it that a hermit named Jagadish arrived in the forest of Jaleshwar and, following a dream, excavated an image of Jaleshwar Mahadev and built a temple with gold brought from Sunukhadagarh.

-In front of the Jaleshwar Mahadev temple, two sacred ponds are called Barunsar and Kshiresar.
-Thousands of pilgrims assemble at these ponds during the Ram Navami and Bivaha Panchami festivals.
+In front of the temple lie two sacred ponds called Barunsar and Kshiresar, where thousands of pilgrims gather during Ram Navami and Bibaha Panchami festivals.

 Gosainkunda

-One of Nepal’s most famous places of pilgrimage is the holy lake of Gosainkunda, at an altitude of 4,380 meters above sea level.
-Surrounded by higher terrain towards the east and north, this kunda or lake is grand and picturesque.
-There are nine other lakes on the east and west of the Kunda, including Saraswatikunda.
-Bhairavkunda, Sooryakunda and Ganeshkunda.
-Every year, during Janai Poornima in August, thousands of Hindu pilgrims and devotees trek to this spot to take holy baths and participate in the fair.
+Gosainkunda is one of Nepal’s most famous pilgrimage sites, a holy lake at 4,380 meters above sea level.
+Surrounded by higher terrain to the east and north, the lake is grand and picturesque.
+Nearby are nine other lakes, including Saraswatikunda, Bhairavkunda, Sooryakunda, and Ganeshkunda.
+Each year during Janai Poornima in August, thousands of Hindu pilgrims trek here to bathe and participate in the fair.

 Muktinath

-The famous temple of Muktinath lies in the district of Mustang and is lying on a high mountainside.
-During the festival of Janai Poornima, Hindu devotees gather at this spot to pay homage to Lord Muktinath.
-Dharmashala and Maharani Powa (resting places for pilgrims) provide lodging for visitors and travellers.
-About one hundred meters to the south of the temple of different gods and goddesses are enshrined.
-On the temple grounds are three holes from which flames shoot forth continually.
-Since ancient times, these divine flames of Jwala have been worshipped as Jwaladevi (the goddess of love).
+The famous Muktinath temple lies in Mustang district on a high mountainside.
+During Janai Poornima, Hindu devotees gather here to pay homage to Lord Muktinath.
+Dharmashala and Maharani Powa (resting places for pilgrims) provide lodging.
+About 100 meters south of the temple, statues of various gods and goddesses are enshrined.
+Three holes on the temple grounds emit continual flames, worshipped as Jwaladevi (the goddess of love) since ancient times.

 Swargadwari